 I guess my clients are the kind of customer that I strive to be.
 Whether I am at the hairdresser, or making a dinner reservation, I’m always aware of the appointment or reservation time and how long it will take me to get there.
 If I must cancel with my hairdresser or LMP, I give 24 hours notice, and if I can’t— I pay for the service.
 With dinner reservations, if I can’t make it, I always call so they can give the table to another party.
 You don’t have to collect etiquette books to be a thoughtful, considerate customer.

-I look back on my teens and twenties and I wish I could make amends, I really don’t think I understood what my role was as a customer!
-But we keep learning and keep getting better.
+I look back on my teens and twenties and I wish I could make amends, I don’t think I understood what my role was as a customer!
+But we keep learning and hopefully, keep getting better.

 I’ve been lucky to have great clients at my shop, and wonderful places where I’m treated like a valued customer.
 I’ve heard some horror stories over the years— people return used underwear because they know a particular department store has an amazing return policy, vacationers who trash rental properties, customers who use almost everything in the container and then return it to the cosmetic counter for a full refund.
 There are clients who repeatedly no-show for appointments and customers who view themselves as wine experts and return expensive bottles of wine at restaurants simply because they don’t like it.
 (Do return wine to the server if the bottle is “corked,” otherwise, you should know your regions and your labels.)
 Last but not least, the impossible customers who have unrealistic expectations of what the service person can do for them, and become outraged when their demands are not met.